-To help you decide which option is best for your needs, we’ve picked out the cream of the crop: these are the five top players in the website building world right now.
+To help you decide which option is best for your needs, we’ve picked out the cream of the crop: these are the five top best website builder services in the world right now.

 An excellent collection of 500 plus templates gets the design process off to a quick start.
 The drag-and-drop editor gives you all kinds of tools and features to explore – an image editor, video backgrounds, animations, social buttons, an integrated site blog – and just about everything can be tweaked, tuned and restyled.
 Furthermore, as of recently, Wix introduced Wix Turbo, which increases the speed and performance of websites substantially.

 All the core editing functions are really smartly designed, and operate more like a native app than your average website builder.
 Wix does have some weaknesses, with tech support seeming a little sluggish and limited in some respects.
-But there’s no denying that the superb editor and range of top-notch templates make it easy for web building novices to create something impressive.
+But there’s no denying that the superb editor and range of top-notch templates make it easy for novices to website building to create something impressive.

-Weebly is another big name in the website building world which offers a powerful editor and capable set of features.
+Weebly is another big name among websites builders, and offers a powerful editor and capable set of features.
 There’s a free plan, which like Wix limits space to 500MB and imposes ads on your site.

 However, if you move up to the Professional plan – at $12 (£9.5) a month – the ads and storage limit are dropped, plus you get a free domain, and even support for a web store containing up to 25 products.
 The supercharged Business plan lets you create sites with unlimited web store products and high-end store features like product reviews and discount coupons, retailing at $25 (£19) a month.